-Principled Technologies, Inc. 1007 Slater Rd., Suite 250 Durham, NC 27703 www.principledtechnologies.com info@principledtechnologies.com
+Principled Technologies, Inc. 1007 Slater Road, Suite 250 Durham, NC 27703 www.principledtechnologies.com info@principledtechnologies.com

-Principled Technologies is a registered trademark of Principled Technologies, Inc. Intel and Xeon are registered trademarks of Intel Corporation.
-SPEC and SPECjbb2005 are trademarks of the Standard Performance Evaluation Corporation.
-All other product names are the trademarks of their respective owners
+Principled Technologies is a registered trademark of Principled Technologies, Inc. Intel and Xeon are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
+All other product names are the trademarks of their respective owners.